Telecominfraproject/wlan-cloud-rrm/README.md

 # OpenWiFi RRM Service
-OpenWiFi uCentral-based radio resource management (RRM) service.
+OpenWiFi uCentral-based radio resource management (RRM) service, providing a cloud-based Wi-Fi RRM layer for APs running the OpenWiFi SDK.

+This service collects data from OpenWiFi APs (e.g. Wi-Fi scans, stats, capabilities) via the uCentral Gateway and Kafka, and integrates with the OpenWiFi Provisioning service to perform optimization across configured "venues".
+It pushes new device configuration parameters to APs after RRM algorithms are run (manually or periodically).

 ## Requirements
 * **Running:** JRE 11.